Trio Excelsior!

 Piano

-Ms. Kaisla made her Carnegie Hall debut in 2005 as the pianist of Trio Excelsior, with whom she has toured all around the US.
-Besides solo concert touring, she has also toured extensively as a member of Piano, a unique ensemble of four pianos.
-She was Finlandia Foundation National's Performer of the Year in 2013 and 2014, and has performed for the Nordic countries royal families, President Biden, as well as Us Governors and Senators.
+Ms. Kaisla made her Carnegie Hall debut in 2005 and has toured all around the US as a solo performer and chamber musician.
+She has also toured extensively as a member of Piano4, a unique ensemble of four pianos.
+She was Finlandia Foundation National’s Performer of the Year and has performed for the Nordic countries’ royal families, President Biden as well as US governors and senators.

 She lectures on neuroscience regarding the effects of music on memory and cognitive skills.
 An avid tennis player, her other interests outside of music include history, quantum mechanics, animal welfare, and state and federal lobbying for wider environmental protections.